gautamhazari/java_server_side_library/mobile-connect-demo/README.md

-GSMA MobileConnect Java SDK Demo
+GSMA MobileConnect Java Server Side
 ==============================================================================================================

 - This demo provides a complete code example for completing the authorization flow of MobileConnect.